godotengine/godot-website/collections/_article/maintenance-release-godot-3-0-4.md

 ---
 title: "Maintenance release: Godot 3.0.4"
-excerpt: "Godot 3.0.4 is a small release that fixes a crasher in the asset library on Windows.
+excerpt: "Godot 3.0.4 is a small release that fixes a crash in the asset library on Windows.
 If you were affected by this please upgrade.
 Otherwise we'll come back with a larger 3.0.5 soon!"
 categories: ["release"]
 author: HP van Braam
 image: /storage/app/uploads/public/5b2/d2f/118/5b2d2f118951e820036835.png